How to Install Linux Distros on Windows Subsystem for Linux (WSL) in Windows 11

 Once you download the app, it will install the distro you selected and prompt you to enter a username and password.
 You now have a new Linux distribution created in the WSL environment.

-An icon will also be created on the Start menu for the Linux distro you installed.
+An icon will also be created on the Start menu for your installed Linux distro.

 Install Linux distros for WSL via Windows Terminal